 Single Honours students undertake a deeper analysis of the structure of English as used in literature in the stylistics of narrative.
 You also examine internal and external processes of language change over time, taking into account developments of language on all levels of usage.
 You also study language and anthropology, and language and identity, as well as philosophical questions raised by language.

 In your final year, you build on analytical techniques to explore the ways in which power is encoded in language in a range of contexts.
 You also investigate how present-day sociolinguistic theories can be applied in order to gain a better understanding of the key issues in individual, societal and cognitive multilingualism.
-Digital Humanities investigates aspects of the humanities using digital methods and tools.
-Other topics you can choose to study include language, religion and media, language, gender and sexuality, language in education, language contact, pragmatics, and lexical semantics.
+Digital Humanities investigates how digital methods and tools can be used to create and share knowledge in the humanities, with a particular focus on linguistic resources.
+There is a choice of research seminars, which could include language, religion and media, language, gender and sexuality, language in education, language contact, pragmatics, and lexical semantics.
 You also complete a research project.

 Single Honours students also study language and humour, applying theories to help illuminate how language and cognition are central to the construction and interpretation of humour.
 You also examine the linguistic, social and cultural implications of the global spread of English.
 You study communication across different cultures and social groups, including communication processes and problems that appear within varied contexts such as religious, ethnic and social settings.
 Finally, you complete a dissertation.